Skip to main content

 Individual back connectivity per portIndividual back connectivity per port

-You can choose the individual Back connection per port and add a Back cable type for back connectivity with this option.
-You can add cable speed and other attributes for back connectivity for each port.
-In addition to the edit screens above, there are RESTful APIs and spreadsheet imports available for doing this more easily.
-There is also a bulk operations option for provisioning back connectivity, as discussed below.
+You can set the Back connection and Back cable type individually for each port, including cable speed and other attributes.
+RESTful APIs and spreadsheet imports are also available for bulk updates.
+A bulk operations option for provisioning back connectivity is discussed below.

 Bulk Back Ports Connectivity